 Add air quality data to your system with AirLink

-φAirLink air quality sensors are being deployed all over the world – and this is just the beginning.
-As we start to see the WeatherLink.com map populate with air quality data from new AirLink installations, we are excited to see what an important resource this little sensor is to those who understand the importance of knowing what you breathe.
+AirLink air quality monitors are being deployed all over the world – and this is just the beginning.
+As we start to see the WeatherLink.com map populate with air quality data from new AirLink installations, we are excited to see what an important resource this little monitor is to those who understand the importance of knowing what you breathe.

 We checked in with a few “early adopters” to see what they are doing with their AirLinks.